 Section one of this amendment consists of four clauses.
 The first clause granted former slaves citizenship in the United States and the State they reside in.
 I will deal with the controversy associated with the citizenship clause in a future article.
 In this article I will focus on clause two and clause three of this section because the Supreme Court has cited each of them in their unconstitutional attempts to incorporate the Bill of Rights down to the State and local level.

-Clause two of this section is referred to as the privileges and immunities clause because this clause is very similar ro Article 4 Section 2 Clause 1 of the Constitution.
+Clause two of this section is referred to as the privileges and immunities clause.
+This clause is very similar to Article 4 Section 2 Clause 1 of the Constitution.
 The exact meaning of privileges and immunities was not discussed in any detail during the original constitutional convention because the phrase had a clear meaning under English Common Law that was understood by the framers of the Constitution.
 The framers of the Constitution understood this clause to mean visitors to a particular State were entitled to certain basic rights that were shared by Citizens of each and every State.
 These rights included: the right to freely travel in that State; the right to make and enforce contracts; the right to full and equal protection of all laws; the right to be secure in their person and property; the right be a witness and take part in trials.
 None of the rights protected by this clause are natural rights.
 They are administrative rights that were created by English Common Law.
 The original clause was based on citizenship in a State.
 Southern States denied citizenship to the former slaves that lived in these States so they were denied protection under this clause.
 The Fourteenth Amendment extended these rights to every citizen of United States independently of State citizenship.
 It no longer mattered if the former slave States denied State citizenship to blacks.

 The phrase privileges and immunities is defined in the Civil Rights Act of 1866 as: